 I was getting excited at the thought of coffee, standing in front of a Tokyo vending machine.
 I turned some 100 Yen coins in my palm, considering my options.
 The brown one, or the white one?
 Maybe the rainbow can?
 All the descriptions were in Japanese, but I was intrigued by one particular can because … More Here’s why Japanese vending machines are the coolest

 Kyoto’s eye-catching bamboo forest is called Arashiyama, and you’ve probably seen photos of it before.
-The forest is so dense and tall, that one feels completely enveloped in the beauty of these hollow giants.
-The effect is a striking natural pattern of straight lines, and a beautiful medley of different shades of green, from rich forest greens, pale and almost yellow.Read more
+The forest is dense and tall, and wandering through it is a lovely, elemental experience, feeling completely enveloped by these hollow giants.

 Japan was one of most wonderful destinations we had ever been to.
 I always imagined two sides of Japan – the historical and traditional Japan of temples and geishas, against the hyper-modern cities, cartoons and robots.
 In-between it all, there are so many tiny quirks and conveniences that are the cherry on top of an … More A few little reasons that make you want to visit Japan